nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `students` returns a list of all students with their information and attendance scores

-### Add a student : `addStudent`
+#### Add a student : `addStudent`

 Adds a student to the student list.

 Format: `addStudent n/NAME e/EMAIL s/STUDENTNUMBER [u/GITHUB USERNAME] [r/REPO NAME] [t/TAG]...`

 * Github link will only be shown if both `GITHUB USERNAME` and `REPO NAME` are specified.
 * `STUDENTNUMBER` must consist of a character, followed by 7 digits, followed by another character.
   Case of character does not matter.
 * If only either `GITHUB USERNAME` or `REPO NAME` are specified, the data will still be saved but not shown.
 * If the same person is edited and the remaining empty data field is entered, a proper Github link will be shown.

 Examples:
 * `addStudent n/John Doe e/johnd@example.com s/A0123456B u/user r/ip t/friends t/owesMoney` adds John Doe to the list
   and displays a confirmation output with a proper Github link
 * `addStudent n/John Doe e/johnd@example.com s/A0123456B u/user` adds John Doe to the list and displays a confirmation output without a proper Github link, but storing the `GITHUB USERNAME` in memory nonetheless.

+#### Delete a student: `deleteStudent INDEX`

+Deletes the specified student from the student list.

+Format: `deleteStudent INDEX`

+* Deletes the person at the specified `INDEX`.
+* The index must refer to the index number shown in the displayed students list.
+* The index and week number must be a positive number: 1, 2, 3…

+Examples:

+* `students` followed by `deleteStudent 1` removes the 1st person in the students list.

+#### Edit a student : `editStudent`

+Edits an existing student in the students list.

+Format: `editStudent INDEX [n/NAME] [s/STUDENT_NUMBER] [e/EMAIL] [g/GITHUB_LINK] [t/TAG]…​`

+* Edits the student at the specified `INDEX`.
+The index refers to the index number shown in the displayed student list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* You can remove all the student’s tags by typing `t/` without specifying any tags after it.

+Examples:
+*  `editStudent 1 s/A0221111L e/johndoe@example.com` Edits the student number and email address of the 1st person to be `A0221111L` and `johndoe@example.com` respectively.
+*  `editStudent 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

-### Marking a student's attendance: `marka`
+#### Marking a student's attendance: `marka`

 Marks the specified student(s) in the student list as present or absent.